Neop/mudmap2/README.md

 a bug report on GitHub (https://github.com/Neop/mudmap2/issues), so I can fix it.

-##Some notes about the beta version:
-Everything important (except for moving places) should be implemented.
-If you think I forgot something, please contact me or write a short bug report on GitHub.

-Things that aren't implemented yet:
-- curved paths
-- portable mode

-If you really need one of these things, please use MUD Map v1 or contact me.

 ##Installation
 A JRE (Java Runtime Environment) needs to be installed on your computer.
 You can get it here: https://www.java.com/de/download/index.jsp